thanhnguyen2187/code-challenge-99tech/readme.md

 Therefore, Option 1 and Option 3 are potential candidates.
-I rolled a working implementation for Option 1 in another [take-home test](https://github.com/thanhnguyen2187/elsa-challenge), and Option 2 is a bit too trivial to have further discussion, so I'll write about how I'd implement Option 3 with this high-level design:
+I rolled a working implementation for Option 1 in another [take-home test](https://github.com/thanhnguyen2187/elsa-challenge), and Option 2 is a bit too trivial to have further discussion, so for the next part, I'll wrap up with how I'd implement Option 3.

+### High-level Design

 ![](src/problem6/high-level-design.webp)